 Use the resources available from the COPPER program and the national EMS for Children pediatric readiness toolkit to help your hospital address the gaps identified in step 1.
 If you have questions or would like assistance addressing gaps, please feel free to contact the EMS for Children Colorado program manager using the information provided at the bottom of this page.

-EMS for Children staff will contact you to schedule a site visit.
+A representative of the COPPER program will contact you to schedule a consultative visit.

-COPPER site reviewers will conduct an in-person or virtual site visit to review various aspects of your ED’s pediatric readiness.
+COPPER team members will conduct an in-person or virtual consultative visit to review various aspects of your ED’s pediatric readiness.

-COPPER site reviewers will follow up with your ED to award COPPER recognition or to provide a recommended plan of correction.
+COPPER team members will follow up with your ED to award COPPER recognition or to provide recommendations for improvement.